cynthiachiu/nasa-exoplanets/README.md

 - Separate endpoints were created for filter options and exoplanet data to allow the frontend to load the UI before data is available.

 ### Testing Approach
-- End-to-end tests with Playwright were chosen to verify the entire application flow rather than just unit testing isolated components.
+- End-to-end tests with Playwright were used to verify the entire application flow.
-- Tests are designed to be resilient to small UI changes by focusing on functionality rather than exact layout.
+- Tests are designed to be resilient to small UI changes by focusing on functionality.

 ## Future Improvements

 1. **Caching Layer**: Implement Redis or similar caching for frequently accessed queries
 2. **Server-Side Rendering**: Convert to Next.js for improved SEO and initial load performance

-Migrating to Next.js for Enhanced Performance and SEO To further improve scalability and performance, this project could be migrated to Next.js, a React framework that supports server-side rendering (SSR) out of the box.
-By handling filtering, sorting, and pagination on the server, we reduce the client-side workload and speed up initial page loads — especially important when working with large datasets like NASA's 20,000+ exoplanet records.
+This project could be migrated to Next.js, a React framework that supports server-side rendering (SSR) out of the box.
+By handling filtering, sorting, and pagination on the server, we reduce the client-side workload and speed up initial page loads — especially important when working with large datasets like NASA's exoplanet records.

 Benefits of using Next.js with SSR: